specialized806/microsoft-365-docs/microsoft-365/frontline/flw-setup-microsoft-365.md

 If you want your frontline managers and workers to have access to email, you need to set up email in Microsoft 365.
 Users must have an F3 license to get access to email.
 Follow the [Email setup guide](https://aka.ms/office365setup) to set it up.

-Your users can also install the Outlook app to use for their email, so you'll want to make sure you share where to download the Outlook app with them.
+Your users can also install the Outlook app to use for their email, so make sure to share information about where to download the Outlook app.

 #### Outlook